wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 Test the complete flow by clicking the Credits button to open the modal, then closing it.

 **✓ You should see:** The credits modal appears!
 Click outside or the close button to dismiss it.

-> 💡 **Giving Components Their Own Memory**
->
-> The `useState` hook gives a component its own memory that persists between renders.
-Since the credits modal only affects SplashScreen, we use component-level state rather than shared state.
-This pattern keeps data isolated where it belongs — only the component that needs it manages it.

 > 🏆 **Bonus Challenge**
 >